Rumpunzel/rpg-thingy/characters/talents/resources.md

 ### Eagle Eye

-All attributes but Reason struggle to defend against your Reason.
+Reason also struggles to defend against your Reason.

 ### Know Thyself